-Collection: Operational Emergency Kits
+Collection: Specialty Emergency Kits

 These kits are designed for the staff members responsible for managing emergencies inside a facility, campus, or workplace.
 Unlike general emergency supplies, operational kits support specific roles such as shelter-in-place teams, search and rescue, floor wardens, and mass casualty or bleed control responders.